 What is Corporate Social Responsibility?

 Corporate social responsibility (CSR) refers to a company’s attitude and efforts toward improving society.
 CSR helps companies be socially accountable through a variety of avenues, including philanthropic practices, economic factors, and environmental awareness.
+CSR can look vastly different for different businesses.
+For example, look at these hypothetical applications of a socially responsible mindset in a corporate setting:

-Corporate social responsibility is important because it impacts more than just companies.
+CSR is important because it impacts more than just companies.
 It impacts employees of those companies, nonprofits, and the greater community.

-According to recent statistics:
+According to Double the Donation’s recent statistics:

 - The top 10 matching gift companies will match on average up to $47,500 per employee per year.